RicoSuter/Namotion.Messaging/README.md

 ## Implementation packages

-The following packages should only be used in the head, i.e. directly in your application bootstrapping project where the dependency injection container is initialized.
+The following packages should only be used in the head project, i.e. directly in your application bootstrapping project where the dependency injection container is initialized.

 |                       | ServiceBus     | EventHub            | RabbitMQ            | InMemory   |
 |-----------------------|----------------|---------------------|---------------------|------------|